 But yes, in this case, I do wish to toot my own horn about my own toots.
 From my horn.

-At the least current top eight.
+At the least current top nine.

 Or rather, SBD.

 Ikea, Potomac Mills, VA, December 2013: Two weeks after I’d moved to the Ville, Rich and I made a road trip to Ikea.
 I’d discovered that he’d never had the Swedish Meatballs and he’d discovered that I didn’t want to live with hand-me-down furniture, so off we went.
 We are typically late starters and this day was no different – we arrived starving and made a beeline for the food court.
 And then we made a beeline to the Swedish Meatballs.
 One helping?
 Ha!
 We both ordered two, pretending our children were somewhere saving a table.
 Did I mention we were starving?
 We may have inhaled those meatballs quicker than medically recommended.
 Delicious.
 Lunch, check!
 Let the shopping begin!